 Combining Strategies to Achieve Your Target |

 The Returns Calculator [available to subscribers] can be of help.
 For those with access to Excel spreadsheets, the calculator can be accessed via the blue “Download File” link on the page.
-Starting with Bond Bulls (a relatively low-risk model), a 100% allocation from 2008 to 2023 (last full year) looks like this: With 100% Bond Bulls, we’ve been able to achieve an 9.4% CAGR with a max drawdown of only -7.8% over the course of 16 years.
+Starting with the relatively low-risk model Bond Bulls, a 100% allocation from 2008 through 2024 looks like this: With 100% Bond Bulls, we’ve been able to achieve an 9.2% CAGR with a max drawdown of only -7.8% over the course of 17 years.
 [As a side note, the calculations from this spreadsheet may not exactly match the figures on the Members Pages.
 They’re close, but not a mirror image.
 The difference being a matter of precision between the strategies’ algorithms vs. Excel spreadsheet formulas.]

 Let’s experiment a bit, and bring in American Muscle for a good dose of U.S. powerhouse equities.
 Let’s go with a 60/40 mix of the two.
 We’re still overweight Bond Bulls.
-Here’s what that looks like: Notice that we’ve increased our CAGR from 9.4% to 14.0%, although by doing so we increased our max drawdown by 4.5%.
+Here’s what that looks like: Notice that we’ve increased our CAGR from 9.2% to 14.0%, although by doing so we increased our max drawdown by 4.5%.
+Generally speaking, with greater rewards comes greater risks.

 Now, there are a near infinite number of combinations you can play with.
 Change the percentage allocations further.
 Bring the mother strategy (The 12% Solution) into the mix.
 And if you go to the second sheet (the second tab at the bottom left of the spreadsheet), you can invite The White Knuckle (and Zen Knuckle) to the party.